 Source - ‘Coasts of Cornwall’ written by S. H. BURTON, 1955

-7. It only took a day or two of sailing to get to France.
-These goods could be readily acquired and then returned to England and distributed to the local population, for a reasonable price.
-This is the reason why it was said that no local court in Cornwall would convict these people (smugglers).
+It only took a day or two of sailing from the Cornish Coast to get to France.
+The Carter brothers and others realised that these badly needed goods could be readily acquired, then returned to England where it was smuggled in with no taxes and distributed to the local population, for a reasonable price.
+For this reason it was said that no local court in Cornwall would convict these people (smugglers).

 Sir Tony Robinson : Youtube - Walking Through History S2/E3.
 Cornwall.

-According to Kresen Kernow’s archives shown below, John & Harry were both in the Royal Navy and served aboard HMS Norfolk.
+According to Kresen Kernow’s archives shown above right, John & Harry were both in the Royal Navy and served aboard HMS Norfolk.

-The photo above shows a records number 4 & 5 of the HMS Norfolk on Microfiche held at Kresen Kernow naming the Carter Brothers.
+The photo above shows record numbers 4 & 5 naming the Carter Brothers on the manifest of HMS Norfolk.
+This record is held on Microfiche at Kresen Kernow

 By 1777 (Harry aged 28), was given the grant of privateering commissions, (A privateer is basically helping the Royal Navy to rob the French ships (as we were at war with France at that time).
 Harry was cruising as Master aboard the family-owned 200-ton cutter ‘Swallow’.
 In December 1777, he received letters of marque (A letter of authority from the Admiralty to capture foreign ships) for the ‘Swallow’, naming him as Master, but in January 1778 he was arrested in St Malo and Harry was to start the first of his three spells in prison.
 Source National Maritime Museum Falmouth